Samples taken at Iran's Parchin military site - U.N. nuclear watchdog

 VIENNA Environmental samples have been taken at a sensitive military site in Iran, the head of the U.N. nuclear watchdog said on Monday, citing "significant progress" in its investigation of Tehran's past activities.

-Inspecting the Parchin military complex is a crucial part of the International Atomic Energy Agency's inquiry into whether Iran earlier conducted experiments there related to developing nuclear weapons.
-Iran has not granted U.N. nuclear inspectors access to Parchin for a decade.
+Inspecting the Parchin military site is a crucial part of the International Atomic Energy Agency's investigation of whether Iran previously carried out work related to developing nuclear weapons.
+The IAEA has not visited Parchin in a decade.

-The IAEA is due to provide an assessment of "possible military dimensions" of Iran's nuclear programme by the end of the year.
-That report is a vital confidence-building aspect of Iran's landmark deal with six major powers reached in July, under which restrictions will be placed on Tehran's atomic energy activities in exchange for a lifting of sanctions.
+The agency is due to provide an assessment of "possible military dimensions" of Iran's nuclear programme by the end of the year.
+That report is vital to Iran's breakthrough deal with major powers, under which limits will be placed on Tehran's atomic activities in exchange for a lifting of sanctions.

 IAEA Director-General Yukiya Amano said he and the head of the agency's Department of Safeguards, which carries out inspections, visited a building at the Parchin site on Sunday that the agency had previously only observed by satellite.